 Computer Freezing & Locking Up: Bad Capacitors

-If your computer randomly shuts off, freezes, will not stay on for long, anything like this, there is a good chance that you have a bad capacitor or more.
-In this hub I will be showing your what a capacitor is, and how to find a bad one.
-We will not be covering the science of how to replace them however.
+If your computer randomly shuts off, instantly shuts off, freezes, will not stay on for long, or anything in between like this, there is a good chance that you have a bad capacitor or multiple.
+In this hub I will be showing you what a capacitor is, and how to find a bad one.

 Capacitor: What Are They?

-A capacitor is a battery shaped component in almost every type of electronic around.
+A capacitor is a battery shaped component in almost every type of electronic computer device in the world.
 Their main function is to hold a charge steady for a small period of time, and to release it when needed.
 They help regulate voltage, hence when one is going bad, the voltage will either be high, low, or missing, and then the device fails or malfunctions.

 Why Do Capacitors Go Bad?

 There are many reasons why they can and do go bad.
-Some of the reasons are simply age, power surges/spikes, brown outs or systems turning off and on rapidly, and simply just a bad (not built well) capacitor.
+Some of the common reasons are age, power surges/spikes, brown outs, or systems turning off/on rapidly, and then they are just not built well.

 Does Anything Special Happen When They Go Bad?